-- dissatisfaction or sluggishness in response to assignments, explanations or instructions, which are often accompanied with relevant facial expressions or gestures - □ unwillingness or unreliability in fulfilling commitments.
-The quality of work gradually declines - unpunctuality: oftenunreasonably delayed arrival - → reluctance to take initiatives not always performed with a good mood but hard effort is needed and sometimes it may be monotonous and tedious (this may be obvious for you and your colleagues, but not for apprentices yet).
+- dissatisfaction or sluggishness in response to assignments, explanations or instructions, which are often accompanied with relevant facial expressions or gestures - → unwillingness or unreliability in fulfilling commitments.
+The quality of work gradually declines - unpunctuality: often unreasonably delayed arrival - reluctance to take initiatives when it comes to participation in specific tasks or to the evaluation of work.

+not always performed with a good mood but hard effort is needed and sometimes it may be monotonous and tedious (this may be obvious for you and your colleagues, but not for apprentices yet).
 In any case, it is important for them to realise that they are not alone when they need to perform a task that does not please them.
 At the same time you should always try not to burden your apprentices with excessive requirements.
 Sometimes it seems that young learners avoid some tasks and make mistakes because they lack motivation; however, the real reason may be their mental or physical overload.